imadgohar/DTU-annotations/README.md

 # DTU-drone-captured-images-annotations
-This repository contains annotation files for an openly available drone captured dataset of wind turbine blades.
+This repository contains coco type annotation files for an openly available drone captured dataset of wind turbine blades.

 The dataset is divided into three parts  that is train test and val.
-Two types of annotation files (yolo and coco) is provided against each set.

-The file names are self-explanatorty, train-1024-s means training annotation file with 1024 square image and sliced.
-Only test set contains two folders, one for original image and second for slice as we used and discussed in our experiments.
+The file names are self-explanatorty, train-1024-s means the image is sliced into square size of 1024 pixels.
+Only test set contains two files, test-HR represents the original images (not sliced)  and test1024-s represents sliced one.